rbdl/rbdl/README.md

   - Millard M, Emonds AL, Harant M, Mombaur K. A reduced muscle model and planar musculoskeletal model fit for the simulation of whole-body movements.
 Journal of biomechanics.
 2019 Apr 10.

 3. muscle fitting addon
-  - Why?
-To make use of the muscle fitting algorithms detailed in Millard et al.
+  - If you'd like to make use of the muscle fitting algorithms detailed in Millard et al.
   - Install Ipopt.
 One of the easier ways to do this is to follow these instructions from [Ipopt's online documentation](https://www.coin-or.org/Ipopt/documentation/node12.html#SECTION00042300000000000000) which guides you through the process.
 Instructions to build the code appear in the README located in the Ipopt folder
-  - Build RBDL with these flags set to 'On'
+  - Configure RBDL's cmake file with these flags set to 'On'
   ```
           RBDL_BUILD_ADDON_GEOMETRY        ON
           RBDL_BUILD_ADDON_LUAMODEL        ON